sashak007/symbolIpsum/README.md

 ## Motivation

-There's some great text generator packages out there but I've found that they don't cover some pretty common test cases so I created this module to uncover any encoding issues for automated testing.
+There's some great text generator packages out there but I've found that they don't cover some pretty common test cases, like encoded special characters, so I created this module to uncover encoding issues for automated tests.
+You can also utilize this to add some variety to your dummy data.

 ## Installation